Linwood Training, Support and Advice (LTSA)

 Details

-Basic autism awareness training for all staff within education settings (Mainstream and Special Schools).
+Basic autism awareness training for all staff within education settings: Mainstream and special schools.
+It will support participants to:

-• Identify the three key areas of difference that need to be taken into account.
+Identify the three key areas of difference that need to be taken into account.

-• Know the importance of understanding the individual pupil and their profile of strengths and areas for development.
+Know the importance of understanding the individual pupil and their profile of strengths and areas for development.

-• Identify the key areas to help pupils on the autism spectrum build positive relationships with staff, peers, families and people in their community.
+Identify the key areas to help pupils on the autism spectrum build positive relationships with staff, peers, families and people in their community.

-• Develop an awareness of the sensory and communication differences that pupils may experience.
+Develop an awareness of the sensory and communication differences that pupils may experience.

 Book Now >>